tomphttp/specifications/BareServerV2.md

 Response Body:

-The response is a stream, forwading bytes from the remote to the client.
+The response is a stream, forwarding bytes from the remote to the client.
 Once either the remote or client close, the remote and client will close.

 ## Receive metadata for a specific WebSocket